toshi-koike-akino/qusic/README.md

 ## qusician-Charlie (RandomLayers):

-Surprisingly, we found that our qusician-Charlie is more skillful as follows.
+Surprisingly, we found that our qusician-Charlie is more skillful as follows:
 ```bash
 python qaestro.py --ansatz RandomLayers --layers 2 7 --epoch 2000
 ```
 ![strong2](./plots_demo/RandomLayers_2_7.png)

 He achieves nearly zero penalty by qaestro's instruction (just with about 250 scoding)!

 After training, he looks like below: